Home » Business Email Etiquette Articles » Business Email — First Contact; First Impression

 Recruiters and management personnel have relayed to me this same dilemma.
 Candidates who do not take the necessary time and thought in their business email communications can be easily outperformed by those who do.

-New contacts taking the time to think before clicking the send button will form a better first impression.
-In addition, it is a window into what can be expected moving forward.
+New contacts who take the time to think before clicking the send button will form a better first impression.
+Additionally, it will provide them with a clear understanding of what to expect moving forward.

 • Can they follow instructions?